Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 ## Prerequisites

-- Visual Studio 2019 is required to run this sample.
+- Visual Studio 2019
-- LocalDB support is required to run the sample.
-A custom connection string needs to be configured otherwise.
+- LocalDB support: A custom connection string needs to be configured otherwise.

 ## Running the solution

 When the solution is run, a new browser window/tab opens, as well as a console application.
 The browser will navigate to `http://localhost:58118/`.

 An async [WebAPI](https://dotnet.microsoft.com/apps/aspnet/apis) controller handles the request.
 It stores a new document using Entity Framework and sends an NServiceBus message to the endpoint hosted in the console application.

-The message will be processed by the NServiceBus message handler and result in `"Message received at endpoint"` begin printed to the console.
-The handler will also update the previously created entity.
+The message will be processed by the NServiceBus message handler and result in `"Message received at endpoint"`-message printed to the console.
+In addition, the handler will update the previously created entity.

 ## Configuration